Overcoming Trials

 5 Powerful Truths About Trusting God in the Valley

 I weave through a mantle of green rose bushes, wood nettle, and poison oak.
-It’s dark here in the valley behind our house.
-I’m sure the neighbor boys are still pumping their little legs and racing our children across the backyard in the evening sunlight, but it feels like night in the valley.
-The shadows prompt me to consider what trusting God in the valley really looks like.
+It’s growing darker here in the valley behind our house.
+I’m sure our children are racing across the backyard in the evening sunlight, but it feels like night in the valley.
+As I walk, I consider what trusting God in the valley really looks like.

 Trusting God in the Valley